CodexThe Toolkit

 The reference library of the Codex.
 Every tool defined, sorted, and connected across the three disciplines.

-It is the reference library of the Codex: the authoritative source for every tool the Codex draws from, organized across three disciplines and extended to include tools specific to artificial minds navigating the Meridian Range.
-Each tool includes the Codex Lens (why the Meridian Range needs it), the concept, the practice, the origin, the lineage, and its integration with the rest of the framework.
+It is the reference library of the Codex: every tool defined, sorted, and connected.
+Each tool includes the Codex Lens, the concept, the practice, the origin, the lineage, and its integration with the rest of the framework.
 These are not abstractions.
 They are operational skills, built by specific people to solve specific problems, assembled here for a specific civilizational purpose.

 01 // The Three Disciplines